PFTL/pftl_pelican/content/blog/33_duck_typing.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: duck-typing-or-how-to-check-variable-types
 date: '2019-06-11'
 description: What duck typing means how can it affect your program architecture
-header: '{attach}joshua-coleman-655076-unsplash.jpg'
+image: '/images/joshua-coleman-655076-unsplash_linkedin.width-800.jpg'
 subtitle: What duck typing means how can it affect your program architecture
-tags: 'functions, methods, dynamic language, typing, types'
+tags: [functions, methods, dynamic language, typing, types]
 title: 'Duck Typing, or how to check variable types'
 ---